dixieio/node-github-pr-automation/README.md

 1. `$ git clone git@github.com:dixieio/node-github-pr-automation.git`
 2. `$ mv .env.example .env`
 3. Update the `.env` file with your variables
+4. Create `auths.json`in the `oauth` folder, or update to what ever database you want.
 4. `$ nodemon index.js`
 5. Authenticate you application through the browser